Siargao beaches are arguably some of the best beaches in the Philippines!

-The name of this island gives it away, being nothing more than just a tiny naked sandbar in the middle of the ocean with no trees and no other signs of life!
-Needless to say, Naked Island is a must-visit during your mission on finding the best Siargao beaches.
+The name of this island gives it away, being nothing more than just a tiny naked sandbar in the middle of the ocean with no trees and no other signs of life.

-You’ll get to visit these three epic islands that are surrounded by white sand beaches, turquoise waters and tall coconut trees.
-All this for less than $20 USD.
+You’ll get to visit these three epic islands that are surrounded by white sand beaches, turquoise waters, and tall coconut trees.
+All this for less than $60 USD.

-There will be enough time to relax and unwind on these beautiful Siargao beaches and you’ll also get plenty of time to swim and explore the area.
+There will be enough time to relax and unwind on this island and you’ll also get plenty of time to swim and explore the area.

 Daku Island Beach is the next stop on the Siargao Island Hopping Tour, just a short 20-minute boat ride from Naked Island.

-Our captain beached the boat on the beach at Daku Island and my friends and I set off on foot to explore.
+Our captain anchored the boat on the beach at Daku Island and my friends and I set off on foot to explore.